Conditional functions

 greatest

-Returns the greatest across a list of values.
-All of the list members must be of comparable types.
+This function returns the largest value from a list of input expressions.
+All provided values must be of comparable data types.

 SELECT greatest(1, 2, toUInt8(3), 3.) result, toTypeName(result) type